 Conservation and Advocacy Projects

-Our Conservation Committee addresses a variety of issues impacting birds within the city of Chicago and on public lands, including county forest preserve districts, municipal parks and natural and open spaces.
-The committee raises awareness of threats to birds in our community and often interfaces with City Council and leadership in other organizations to promote welfare of wild bird populations.
+COS addresses a variety of issues impacting birds within the city of Chicago and on public lands, including county forest preserve districts, municipal parks, and natural and open spaces.
+The committee raises awareness of threats to birds in our community through petitions and media campaigns, often interfacing with City Council and leadership in other organizations to promote welfare of wild bird populations.
+Ongoing projects include the LaBagh Woods/North Branch Restoration Project, the Calumet Initiative, and the Chicago Nighthawk Project.

 Protecting Chicago’s Piping Plovers